 - Travel nurse pay can differ greatly from state to state.

 - State licensing requirements can vary.

-If you’re looking for travel nurse jobs in Colorado, you want to make sure that your chosen agency can accommodate you.
+If you’re looking for travel nurse jobs in a specific state, you will want to make sure that your chosen agency can accommodate you.

 When you think of travel nursing, you probably have some specific locations in mind.

 Do travel nurses get to pick where they go?

 Not only do you get to select your state, but you also choose the healthcare facility and the type of nursing position.